sara-zeus/mlops_Sara-Zeus-Breast-Cancer-Prediction-App/README.md

 ## Objective
-This repository hosts the code for a specialized Breast Cancer Prediction App tailored for cytology labs.
+This repository hosts the code for a specialized Breast Cancer Prediction App using MLOps tailored for cytology labs.
 By harnessing machine learning techniques and utilizing the [Wisconsin Breast Cancer Dataset from Kaggle](https://www.kaggle.com/datasets/uciml/breast-cancer-wisconsin-data), my project aims to develop a predictive tool for identifying breast tumor malignancy.
  - :reminder_ribbon: [App Link](https://sara-zeus-breast-cancer-prediction-app.streamlit.app)
 - Specifically designed for lab technicians, the app interprets cellular morphological features extracted from fine needle aspirate (FNA) samples.
 - Derived from digitized images of FNA samples from breast masses, the app's analysis centers on Cellular Morphological Features.
 It serves as a valuable tool for laboratory technicians, aiding in the prediction of breast cancer based on tissue samples.